meerkat-manor/rediOps/README.md

 RediOps takes the lead from the the **.well-known** folder approach used in web pages for source.
-That is the creation of a folder named ".well-known" and to create a file by the name of **"devops.json"** within the folder.
+That is the creation of a folder named ".well-known" and to create a file by the name of **"devops.json"** within the folder in source.
 This will allow tools to retrieve the file if it exists and to use the information for activities such as:

 * build